PredictabilityIsGood/AOE2DEOverlay/README.md

 6) Add source of "Browser" within OBS studio in the scene of your choice
 7) Copy link from browser location of repository and paste into the field labeled URL.
 A customizable link is available below
     - https://predictabilityisgood.github.io/AOE2DEOverlay/?steamid=PlayerSteamIDHere&opacity=YourOpacityBetween0and1
 8) Modify the width and height attributes to ensure that the information provided fits properly within your stream display.
-We recommend 1200w x 200h for 1v1 and 1800w x 200h for Team games with multiple players
+We recommend 940w x 600h for both 1v1 and Team games with multiple players.
+Resizing then will occur within the obs scaler in step 13
 9) Utilize the obs resizing options to fit the overlay properly within your stream

 ## Installation Steps (locally hosted, locally proxied - development or custom builds - ADVANCED )